 - After becoming a mother overnight, I am learning like mad.
-I’m mastering how to care for the helpless little being we created and sometimes it’s overwhelming.
+I’m mastering how to care for this helpless little being and sometimes it’s overwhelming.

 - Can you reassure me and remind me this will get easier?
 Let me see that we are in this together and that you’ll be at my side.